firefly-iii/firefly-iii/README.md

 If you want to try out Firefly III, you can do so on [this dedicated website](https://geld.nder.be/).
 This site always runs the latest version of Firefly III.
 If you want to use it, please read the [privacy considerations](https://github.com/JC5/firefly-iii/wiki/Privacy-on-demo-site) for this demo-site.
 Accounts on the demo sites will stop working after one month.
 It's a trial.

+## Security

+You should always run Firefly III on a site with TLS enabled (https://).
+Please note that although some parts of the database are encrypted (transaction descriptions, names, etc.) some parts are _not_ (amounts, dates, etc).
+If you need more security, you must enable transparent database encryption or a comparable technology.

 ## Credits

 Firefly III uses the following libraries and tools: